azet/talks/2015/IETF93/state_of_transport_security_in_the_email_ecosystem-23_07_2015/content.md

 # Conclusion
 ## Conclusion
 * First to conduct such a detailed study for E-Mail
-* Pretty much what we expected - no big surprises in the results
+    - A lot of issues with transport security in the e-mail ecosystem
-* A lot of issues with transport security in the e-mail ecosystem
+    - Results are pretty much what we've expected beforehand
-* More studies and analysis upcoming
+    - We'll publish all collected datasets (soon-ish)
-* ..as are publications
+* More studies, analysis and papers forthcoming
 * We have tons of additional data, if you have specific questions write us!